 - Color, garden, panda, super, open

 - Umbrella, telephone, dinosaur, butterfly, elephant

 - Write the numbers (1, 2, 3) on the different shamrocks.

 - Play!
 Set out the words and shamrocks.
-Ask your child to clap out or breakdown the words into syllables and place it on the shamrock with that number.
+Ask your child to clap out or break down the words into syllables and place them on the shamrock with that number.
 He was way faster at this than I could have imaged.
 Each shamrock has one craft stick in each color.
-My son didn’t need the prompt but had I been doing this at his age I would have welcomed the hint that the colors give without having to ask for help.
-If your child is struggling you can say “Does the number 3 shamrock have a red stick yet?” *Also there is no shame in googling “2 syllable words” or “How to break a word into syllables” as a parent it’s probably been years since you have clapped out a word .
+My son didn’t need the prompt but had I been doing this at his age, I would have welcomed the hint that the colors give without having to ask for help.
+If your child is struggling you can say “Does the number 3 shamrock have a red stick yet?” *Also there is no shame in googling “2 syllable words” or “How to break a word into syllables” as a parent it’s probably been years since you have clapped out a word.

 - Adding in a little lesson about rainbow colors I had him place the words in proper rainbow order after he’d sorted them.